 He makes various arrangements for his new self: a house, a housekeeper, a new will, etc. You need stomping grounds for the evil version of yourself.

-His conscience does not trouble him, because as Dr. Jekyll, he continues being respectable.
+His conscience doesn't trouble him, because as Dr. Jekyll, he continues being respectable.

 When he knocks over the child as Mr. Hyde, he has to use Dr. Jekyll’s bank account to not get killed by the angry mob.
 Soon after, he opens a bank account in Mr. Hyde’s name.